H20 Extreme Recess brings people of all abilities to Lake Mary, Twin Lakes

-Attendees, both former and new, lined up for the waterskiing opportunity.
-Richey said about 50 people were signed up to waterski Thursday.
+Attendees, former and new, lined up for the waterskiing opportunity.
+Richey said about 50 people were signed up to waterski.

-"I have been coming for years, maybe 13 or 14 years," said Zachary Simons, 24, of Huntley, Ill.
-"Ever since (the first time I came) I wanted to do it again."
+"I have been coming for years," said Zachary Simons, 24, of Huntley, Ill.

 People are also reading…

-That change in facial expressions was evident on Lake Mary, as Violet Wilson, 13, of Mokena, Ill., expressed some nervousness that quickly washed away into excitement as she sped off on the adaptive waterskis.
+That change in facial expressions was evident on Lake Mary, as Violet Wilson, 13, of Mokena, Ill., showed nervousness that quickly washed away into excitement as she sped off on the adaptive waterskis.

 "She was a little scared, but she's enjoying it," said Brandon Wilson, Violet's father.